 Tip: High resolution paper works almost as well as sublimation paper and is cheaper.

-Other supplies: The range of blanks available for sublimating is huge these days and includes mugs, glasses, plates, key rings, aluminium board, puzzles, mouse pads, bedding, bags, baseball caps, towels, t-shirts, tiles and many more.
+Other supplies: The range of blanks available for sublimating is huge these days and includes mugs, glasses, plates, key rings, phone cases, aluminium board, puzzles, mouse pads, bedding, bags, baseball caps, towels, t-shirts, tiles and many more.